by 2016, the Town of Columbia was clearly in fiscal distress

 Clover, in Halifax County, was the second town in Virginia to revert to being an unincorporated community.
 Clover had incorporated in 1895.
 When Henrietta Lacks grew up there, it was a sleepy and traditionally-segregated place in Southside Virginia:2

-There were few local businesses to pay the extra property taxes required to pay for town services, local residents agreed to dissolve the town in 1998.
-As one put it:3
+There were few local businesses to pay the extra property taxes required to pay for town services, so local landowners carried the tax burden.
+In 1998, residents agreed to dissolve the town and become an unincorporated area within Halifax County.
+One resident summed up the end of the town:3

 Columbia in Fluvanna County relinquished its charter and become just an unincorporated part of Fluvanna County in 2016, the last time a Virginia town gave up its status.